time-link/timelink-py/docs/som_pom_mapping.rst

 For the SOM the main terms are Group,Element and Aspect used by Manfred Thaller in the Kleio notation.

-- Group: corresponds to entities.
+- Group: corresponds to *entities*.

-- Element: corresponds to attributes.
+- Element: corresponds to *attributes*.
 - Aspect: represent extra information about attributes.
     The Kleio notation allows to register not only the core value of an attribute but also a comment and the original wording in the document.

 In Timelink Kleio groups are used also to record attributes of entities that vary with time, like residence or profession.

-These attributes have not just a value ("Abbey Road", "Musician") but also have associated a date.
+These attributes have
+not just a value ("Abbey Road", "Musician") but also have associated a date.
 So they have their own attributes (dates for one), like entities.
 In the ER Model this type of information is called a "weak entity": they